Study: Immunotherapy drug Keytruda received FDA approval and showed benefit for treatment of colorectal cancer

 The National Comprehensive Cancer Network (NCCN) recommends the following for tumor testing in people with colorectal cancer:

-- All newly diagnosed colorectal cancers should be tested for (MSI) or ( or ).
+- All newly diagnosed colorectal cancers should be tested for microsatellite instability (MSI) or mismatch repair deficiency (dMMR or MMR-D).

-- Depending on MMR/MSI test results, people should be referred for genetic counseling for an inherited gene mutation associated with .
+- Depending on MMR/MSI test results, people should be referred for genetic counseling for an inherited gene mutation associated with Lynch syndrome.

-- Additional tumor tests may help determine treatment options in colorectal cancer, including testing for:
+- Additional tumor tests may help determine treatment options in metastatic colorectal cancer, including testing for:

 - BRAF